matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 There are two main questions here:

- 1. Whether it's worth forcing casual CS API developers to juggle escaping of machine-selected IDs in order to remind them to escape all variables in their URIs correctly.
+ 1. Whether it's worth forcing manual CS API users to juggle escaping of machine-selected IDs in order to remind them to escape all variables in their URIs correctly.